H2-data/MA_Formulary_Evaluation/README.md

 After trying a couple of different methods, I believe the most effective way to decide which medications incur the most losses is using a Weighted Composite Score since there are multiple factors that determine whether a medication is a liability.
 I will use 5 factors to score a medication:

-- Average Spending (30%), the higher the price, the higher score
+- Average Spending (50%), the higher the price, the higher score
 - Total Beneficiaries (inverted) (25%), the lower the number of beneficiaries, the higher the score
 - Total Claims (inverted) (25%), the lower the number of claims, the higher the score
-- 2022-2023 Spending Change (15%), the higher the growth, the higher the score
-- 2021-2022 Spending Change (5%), the higher the growth, the higher the score

 The following is a snippet of the resulting output.
 To keep things clean, I used Percent Rank as the standardization method, meaning each medication is ranked a number from 0 to 1 depending on it's overall score.
 The higher the score, the more likely the medication is a liability.
 I also kept the original scores for each category for later plotting.